-Here, just open a private window in your browser and log in to Google Drive.
-Then try to upload the file(s) again and see if it works.
+Here, open a private window in your browser and log in to Google Drive.
+Then try uploading the file(s) again to see if it works.

 7] Clear Browser Data

 Your browser saves cookies, cache, and other data to make it easier and faster for you to surf the web.
 However, sometimes this data can also create browsing problems, like being unable to upload files.
-In which case you need to clear your Edge or Chrome/Firefox browser data.
+In this case, you need to clear your Edge or Chrome/Firefox browser data.

 8] Use a different browser

-If you are using one of the above-mentioned browsers and changing the browser fixed the upload problem, then try updating your browser to the latest version.
+If you are using one of the browsers mentioned above and changing the browser fixed the upload problem, try updating your browser to the latest version.
 If that doesn’t help, then wait for the next version update that might fix this issue.

 9] Make sure images are turned on